GuenterQuast/mimoCoRB/builddoc/index.rst

 two channels with 500 samples each is the input buffer, *RB_2* contains 6 scalar variables and is the output buffer, which is filled by the function *find_peaks* with two active workers.
-The functions *save_to_txt* and *plot_histograms* read from this buffer and store data to dist or show histograms, respectively.
+The functions *save_to_txt* and *plot_histograms* read from this buffer and store data to disk or show histograms, respectively.
-The funtion *plot_waveform* takes random samples from *RB_1* and displays the raw waveform data.
+The function *plot_waveform* takes random samples from *RB_1* and displays the raw waveform data.

 This example serves as a convenient starting point for own application development.
 The code in *simul_source.py*, shown below, is a very general example for data input.
 Only the function *pulseSimulator()* needs to be replaced by a function providing data from your own source.
+The code is shown here:

 .. code-block:: python